|In Memory of|

 Les Baraques Military Cemetery, Sangatte, Pas de Calais, France1

-John Thomas Cowlishaw was born in Sheffield in 18772, the fifth of six children of Thomas Clixby Cowlishaw (b. c1845, Sheffield) and
+John Thomas Cowlishaw was born in Sheffield in 18772, the fifth of six children of Thomas Clixby Cowlishaw (b.
+1844, Sheffield) and

-Emma, his wife (b. c1847, Sheffield née ).
+Emma, his wife (b. c1847, Sheffield née Stanforth).
 John is recorded as having served in the South African War3 and, apparently for that reason, he does not

 appear in the 1901 census.
-In 1902, after his return, he married Florence Hartley in Sheffield4 and their two children were born there, before they moved to Beeston some time between
+In 1902, after his return, he married Florence Hartley in Sheffield4 and their first two children, Florence and John Thomas, were born there, before they moved to Beeston

 As an 'old soldier', it appears that John was very keen to enlist when war came in August 1914, as he did so in the following month with the Sherwood Foresters6.
 It was the beginning of over four